+2 Ensure that the board of directors and the pricing committee understand the structure of the RDO.
 An RDO is a best efforts placement of securities.
 The placement agent will not be required to purchase, and cannot purchase, any of the offered securities and thus will not need to use its capital.
-In addition, the placement agent cannot engage in market stabilizing transactions for the RDO and can only engage in passive market making activities.
+In addition, the placement agent cannot engage in market stabilizing transactions in connection with the RDO and can only engage in passive market making activities.
 An RDO does not include an over-allotment option, which is principally used for market stabilization in connection with firm commitment offerings and is not applicable to an RDO.
 To meet additional demand, an issuer can increase the RDO's size.
-However, the issuer should understand that, to the extent its stock is volatile, the placement agent does not have the option of engaging in stabilization activities nor can it exercise an overallotment option for this or any other purpose.
+However, the issuer should understand that, to the extent its stock is volatile, the placement agent does not have the option of engaging in stabilization activities nor can it exercise an over-allotment option for this or any other purpose.